 This may or may not be relevant to your niche.
 You’ll still want to check out their site and go through the full evaluation process.

-I’d recommend spending time conducting these searches for both Kickstarter and Indiegogo.
+We’d recommend spending time conducting these searches for both Kickstarter and Indiegogo.
 Narrow down your options and only donate to the ones that will be an asset for your link building strategy.

 In order to establish domain authority, you need to build quality backlinks.
 Donation pages are a great resource for this.

-While the concept behind donation link building is easy, it’s important to follow the process that I’ve outlined above for evaluating donation sites.
+While the concept behind donation link building is easy, it’s important to follow the process that we’ve outlined above for evaluating donation sites.
 Otherwise, you could be wasting your money on sites that aren’t helping you build authority.

 Once you go through the process and find authority pages, it’s just a matter of donating.
 This is the best and fastest way to build authority with donation links.